 “It is only in being creative that the individual discovers the self” – D.W.
 Winnicott

 It is both my belief and my experience that we are all born with innate wisdom, creativity and the inner resources to live fulfilling lives, but that the effects of developmental, traumatic, abusive or disruptive relationships and difficult life experiences tend to make us doubt our potential and lose sight of our own needs, desires and self-worth.
 Often we can’t find the words to articulate how we are really feeling or, conversely, sometimes our head is too full of words and we find ourselves getting stuck in repetitive thinking.
-As an arts therapist, I have witnessed time and again how drawing upon the arts and imagination within the safety of the therapeutic relationship can be a powerful way to ‘shift’ our perspectives or feelings of stuckness, tap into our intuition, bring about new insights and process traumas and strong emotions in a safe and contained way.
+As a registered and experienced arts therapist, I have witnessed time and again how drawing upon our creativity and imagination within the safety of the therapeutic relationship can be a powerful way to ‘shift’ our perspectives or feelings of stuckness, tap into our intuition, bring about new insights and process traumas and strong emotions in a safe and contained way.
 Using the arts therapeutically with my support and guidance could include working with or creating: images, objects, poetry, music and song lyrics that you resonate with or simply working with metaphor and imagination.
 Using creativity is not only an empowering way to discover aspects of ourselves that may have been hidden away or outside of our conscious awareness, but also provides an additional way to help you ground and process what you are going through, to look at it in different ways and to start to make sense of it all.

 As an Integrative Psychotherapist and Arts Therapist, I have worked with clients and groups across both the charity sector and the statutory (NHS Mental Health) sector in London as well as in private practice.